evgenyneu/js-evaluator-for-android/README.md

 Or run as `Android JUnit Test` for unit testing.

-## Synchronous loading, asynchronous result return
+## Synchronous loading

 JavaScript code loading is performed synchronously.
 For example, suppose you have two JavaScript libraries `jQuery` and `underscore`.
 You can load them like this, they will be evaluated synchronously, one after another.

     jsEvaluator.evaluate(jQuery);

-    // jQuery is loaded at this point jsEvaluator.evaluate(underscore);
+    // jQuery is fully loaded at this point
+    // So you can use it right away jsEvaluator.evaluate("$.isNumeric(123)", new JsCallback() { ...

+This is handy, because you can load a library and then use it on the next line.

+## Result is returned asynchronously

+Unlike loading the result from JavaScript is returned asynchronously.

+    jsEvaluator.evaluate("2 * 17", new JsCallback() {
+      @Override
+      public void onResult(final String result) {
+        // Result is returned here asynchronously
+      }
+    });

 ## Single-line comments